Rachael Hamilton

 Rachael Georgina Hamilton (born 1970) is a Scottish Conservative Party politician, who has served as the Member of the Scottish Parliament (MSP) for Ettrick, Roxburgh and Berwickshire since 2017.

 Hamilton has served as the Conservative Shadow Cabinet Secretary for Rural Economy and Tourism and for Social Security and Older People.
 She was previously a list MSP for the South Scotland region, elected in the 2016 Scottish Parliament election.
 She was elected as constituency MSP for Ettrick, Roxburgh and Berwickshire at a 2017 by-election.

-She owns the Buccleuch Arms Hotel in St Boswells.
+She is a director of the Buccleuch Arms Hotel in St Boswells.

 Background

-Hamilton was born in Brecon, Wales and grew up on the family farm in Herefordshire.
+Hamilton was born in Brecon, Wales, and grew up on the family farm in Herefordshire.
 She studied agriculture at Harper Adams University College in Shropshire and after graduating joined a graduate training programme to become an agronomist with Schering Agriculture.

 Politics

-In 2016 Hamilton stood for the Scottish Parliament as the Conservative candidate for the East Lothian constituency where she came third, then was elected from the South Scotland regional list.
+In 2016, Hamilton stood for the Scottish Parliament as the Conservative candidate for the East Lothian constituency, where she came third, then was elected from the South Scotland regional list.

-Hamilton resigned her list seat in order to contest the 2017 Ettrick, Roxburgh and Berwickshire by-election on 8 June.
+Hamilton resigned her list seat to contest the 2017 Ettrick, Roxburgh and Berwickshire by-election on 8 June.
 She won the by-election with a majority of over 9,000.